RoberRamzy/Linear-Models-Deep-Networks/README.md

 - `classifier.ipynb` — main notebook with data loading, training loops, plotting, analyses.
 - `data/MNIST/raw/` — raw MNIST files (if you prefer to supply dataset manually).

----

-## License & contact

-This repository is provided as-is for educational use.
-If you want a license applied, tell me which one and I can add a `LICENSE` file.

-If you want any changes (different plotting styles, per-run error estimates, or to export images automatically), tell me what you prefer and I will update the notebook accordingly.